tylerbarabas/flex-layout/README.md

 # flex-layout

-Toggle the `display: none` property of class `.big-content` to show the content area grow / shrink to minimum size.
+Toggle the `display: none` property of class `.big-content` to show the content area expand / shrink to back minimum size.